najwatula/invoTick/README.md

 invoTick-master.zip unzip the contents in a folder on your Web server, for example; c:\inetpub\wwwroot\itick.
 Set permissions for read and write in the folder itick\invoTick\db\domains for all user files IIS_IUSRS.

-You can now access the browser http: //localhost/itick/invoTick/index.php
+You can now access the browser http://servername/itick/invoTick/index.php

 Installation in Linux:
 ----------------------